Restaurants in Central

 Tip: The room is small; weekday lunch is the only access if you book under three weeks out.

-Arbor on the 25th floor of H Queen's in Hong Kong holds two Michelin stars under Finnish chef Eric Raty, with Nordic Japanese tasting menus framed by floor to ceiling windows over Central.
+Arbor on the 25th floor of H Queen's in Hong Kong holds two Michelin stars under Finnish chef Eric Raty, with Nordic Japanese tasting menus framed by floor.

 Order: The seasonal tasting menu with the langoustine course.